hidapple/dotfiles/README.md

 # dotfiles
-Configuration files for Unix tools
+Configuration files for Unix tools.

 ## Install
 Clone into `~/.dotfiles`.